vrijune/Web_CSS/README.md

 Exercise Eight
 ----------

 Make a copy of the files in the ```ictgradschool/web/lab03/ex07``` folder and place them in the ```ictgradschool/web/lab03/ex08``` folder.
 You may need to create this folder yourself.
 Close all open editor tabs, then when opening files to edit, open them from the ex08 folder.
+Delete the inline style from the previous exercise so that it does not override the style in your stylesheet.

 Since it's good practise to keep the CSS separate from HTML, we can achieve the same thing we did in exercise seven by assigning an id to the h3 heading on difference engine, and then adding the style rule for just this h3 element identified by its id.
 Call the id "big-achievement" to indicate what he's known for.